MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-customer-summary.md

 1. Update the **value** XML tag of the data XML tag with name **Customer**.
 This will replace the customer label used in the out-of-the-box Customer Summary Form.

 1. Update the **value** XML tag of the data XML tag with name **Issue**.
-This will replace the issue iabel used in the out-of-the-box Customer Summary Form.
+This will replace the issue label used in the out-of-the-box Customer Summary Form.

 1. Save the file locally.